CommerceTeam/commerce/Documentation/BreakingChanges/Index.rst

 The basket is now a singleton object and not attached to the feuser object anymore.
 As long as you use the api method \CommerceTeam\Commerce\Utility\GeneralUtility::getBasket() you dont need to change your code.

+Drop overwrite action from clickmenu.
+It does not make sense and only leads to strange side effects.
+Drop DataHandlerUtility as it was only used for overwrite action.